California Driving Test 2022: DMV Requirements, Maneuvers & Tips

 What driving maneuvers will I be expected to perform?

-The CA road skills test will focus on basic actions you need to perform while driving.
+The CA road skills test will focus on the basic actions you need to perform while driving.
 These include:

 - Left and right turns